 Online proctoring of the exam is provided by ProctorU, for $10 per testing session payable when you schedule your test.
 In order to take the test, you will need access to a computer with a webcam capable of running their software.
 ProctorU monitors your exam by both watching your screen (with a remote desktop connection) and watching you through your webcam, to ensure the same restrictions are enforced as would be during an in-person exam.

 ProctorU offers considerable flexibility in scheduling, with exam times starting every 10 minutes, 24 hours a day.
-Exams can be scheduled through ProctorU from April 1 st through the second week of the Fall 2019 semester.
+Exams can be scheduled through ProctorU from October 5 through the second week of the spring 2021 semester.

 Information for students requiring special accommodations to take the MPE due to a disability is available: MPE DSS